 Dark navy-blue walking shorts.
 Shorts may be worn August through October 15th and April 15th through the end of the school year.
-Belts are to be worn on shorts with belt loops.
-No cargo shorts.
-Boys in Grades 6-8 may also wear khaki shorts.
-Shorts must be of modest length.
+Belts are to be worn on shorts that have belt loops.
+Boys in grades 6-8 may also wear khaki shorts.
+Shorts must be of modest length (reaching at least mid-thigh).